This Deli Makes a Pickle Sandwich With Giant Pickles Instead of Bread

-Are you ready for the pickle sandwich at Elsie’s?
+Pickles are making a comeback—and how!
+The latest trend is the pickle sandwich which first became famous at Elsie’s.
 By “pickle sandwich,” of course, we mean a sandwich served on a pickle.
 It has a dill pickle half where each slice of bread would normally be.
 You read that right!

-Elsie’s is a tiny sandwich shop in Haddon Township, New Jersey.
-(Sorry New Yorkers, this place is practically in Philly.)
-From Tuesday through Saturday, 11 a.m. until 3 p.m., Elsie’s serves a variety of sandwiches that all have one thing in common: huge dill pickles instead of bread.
+Elsie’s is a tiny sandwich shop in Haddon Township, New Jersey (sorry New Yorkers, this place is practically in Philly.)
+From Thursday through Saturday, 11 a.m. until 3 p.m., Elsie’s serves a variety of sandwiches that all have one thing in common: huge dill pickles instead of bread.
+In fact, the salty sandwiches have become so popular that they’re set to open a 2nd location in Northfield, NJ sometime this year (nope, it’s still not New York, sorry).

 What Is a Pickle Sandwich?